Best Practice Article Series

 The short answer is consistency.
 Consistency—in spelling, punctuation, formatting, and our communications generally—throughout our websites conveys professionalism.
 It also improves the readability, usability, and accessibility of our web content.

-AS&E style guide entries worth noting
+Style guide entries worth noting

 We recognize that most people aren’t going to sit down and read the web style guide from cover to cover, so to speak.
-For that reason, we’ve compiled a list of the most common style guide-related issues that come up while we’re creating and editing content for AS&E websites.
+For that reason, we’ve compiled a list of the most common style guide-related issues that come up while we’re creating and editing content for our websites.

 Avoid abbreviating University of Rochester